David-dmh/blog/content/post/project-6.md

 ---
 - Sourcing deals for rental property investing can be a challenging process.
-Not only does extensive searching need to be done but deal analysis needs must be thorough in order to determine whether a property can be a deal.
+Not only does extensive searching need to be done but deal analysis must be thorough in order to determine whether a property can be cash flow positive.
 This app serves as a tool which queries a real estate listing site and loads data into a data warehouse.
 Thereafter, the data is served along with user-defined master data in order to present useful functionalities for investors such as summary